tm3023/Stock-Portfolio-Analysis/README.md

 Mean Max Drawdown: -16.82%

-Here we see we have imporved the expected retun of the porfolio at cost of increased risk.
+Here we see we have imporved the expected retun of the porfolio at the cost of increased risk.
+We could optimise our weighting under different criteria to potentially mitigate this.

 ## Efficient Frontier
-We also may also utilise the effiicent frontier to find weightings that meet other perfomance criteria such as minmising risk of obtaining expected returns above a specific threshold with minimal risk.
+We also may also utilise an effiicent frontier to find weightings that meet other perfomance criteria such as minmising risk or obtaining expected returns above a specific threshold with minimal risk.
+An efficent frontier plot is a good visualisation of risk-return profiles for the different portfolio weightings.

 <Figure size 1000x600 with 2 Axes><img width="813" height="547" alt="image" src="https://github.com/user-attachments/assets/bbf5fc63-dad3-4f5f-a314-e9100b6c5d71" />